I had this story in the stack yesterday and I forgot to get to it.

 This is a story, ladies and gentlemen, not going away.

-What's the big deal?
+I mean, what's the big deal?

-Why stick with that?
+Why stick with Edward?

 This is a multi-layered story.

-I'm sorry, Salon.com.
+I'm sorry, salon.com.

 After covering John Edwards and liking him for years, what I thought I knew about him was wrong.